pixee/codemodder-java/README.md

-# codemodder
+# Codemodder

-The codemodder framework builds on traditional codemod frameworks by providing codemods with additional context and services.
-The codemodder framework, through an internal extension point called a provider, injects codemods with the context and services they need to perform complex transforms.
-Providers and the complex transforms they enable distinguish codemodder codemods from traditional codemods.
+The Codemodder framework builds on traditional codemod frameworks by providing codemods with additional context and services.
+Codemodder plugins inject codemods with the context and services they need to perform complex transforms.
+Plugins and the complex transforms they enable distinguish codemodder codemods from traditional codemods.

 ## Developing